legkvla/file-storage/README.md

 * [ ] Get rid of session-affinity requirement by using mongo findAndModify for locks
 * [ ] Better test coverage
+* [ ] Improved error handling and API responses.
+* [ ] Collect errors information in mongo collection to analyze and react
+* [ ] Adding production profiling using Spring Micrometer
 * [ ] Resumable uploads
 * [ ] Sharing links for private files
 * [ ] Add own user authentication and authorization (OAuth2/JWT)